 From fall to early spring, the tide goes all the way to the cliffs and the beach disappears, the only way to enjoy it is from a lounge chair or hammock from the natural platform at the top.
 During the winter the beach disappears, the calm summer water becomes a playground for surfers on popular beaches nearby, the water reaches all the way back to the cliffs and dangerous conditions for swimming.
 For those that don’t necessarily need to get in the water and seek a relaxing place to read a book, write, paint or simply marvel at the view with a loved one, Playa Peña Blanca will not disappoint.

 We’ll start your online tour with the main beach area on the south side.
-Immediately after you walk down the concrete steps, you’ll find a dreamy hideaway providing the perfect shaded spot to lay your towel on the sand and relax to the therapeutic benefits of the Caribbean Sea.
+After you walk down the concrete steps, you’ll find a dreamy hideaway providing the perfect shaded spot to lay your towel on the sand and relax to the therapeutic benefits of the Caribbean Sea.

-North, to the right on this spot, is a small more intimate beach area.
-There are a few trees providing some shade.
+North, to the right of this spot, is a small more intimate beach area.
+A few trees are providing some shade.

 Crowds at Peña Blanca Beach – Aguadilla, Puerto Rico

 Get to the beach early during summer weekends to get the best spots, most locals tend to congregate on the main beach closest to the steps.
 As you keep walking south, you’ll find romantic spots away from the main crowd.
 Claim a shaded spot under palm trees with the best view of the beach where you can hang a hammock and experience one of the rich pleasures of island living.

 Peña Blanca Beach is not very long, but you can take a nice walk down the beach, beach shoes are recommended since, during winter months, broken items may wash onshore from the ocean.